Yandina railway station

-Yandina railway station is located on the North Coast line in Queensland, Australia.
-It serves the town of Yandina in the Sunshine Coast Region.
+Yandina is a railway station operated by Queensland Rail on the Nambour/Gympie North line.
+It opened in 1890 and serves the Sunshine Coast town of Yandina.
+It is a ground level station, featuring one side platform.

 History

 Yandina railway station opened on 30 December 1890, serving as the line's terminus for a period.

 The North Coast line through the area was completed in 1891.
 However a station office building wasn't operational until a while later.
 The station today consists of one platform with a wooden structure.
 Opposite the platform lies a passing loop and a Queensland Rail engineering depot.